-- TND_RSA_SigSTD_Secure (RSA signature generation with the standard method) This function generates an RSA signature, using the standard method. - TND_RSA_SigCRT_Secure (RSA signature generation with CRT method) This function generates an RSA signature using CRT (Chinese Remainder Theorem). - TND_RSA_Verify (RSA signature verification) This function performs the RSA signature verification.
-Since this function uses only the public information, it does not implement any dedicated countermeasures against the side-channel attacks. - RSA_R2modM_precompute_sec (R^2 value precomputation for the standard RSA) This function calculates the R^2 value for the Montgomery constant R, which will then be used for the subsequent standard RSA operations. - RSA_R2modPandQ_precompute_sec (R^2 value precomputation for the CRT RSA) This function calculates the R^2 value for the Montgomery constant R, which will then be used for the subsequent CRT RSA operations.
+- TND_RSA_SigSTD_Secure (RSA signature generation with the standard method) - TND_RSA_SigCRT_Secure (RSA signature generation with CRT method) - TND_RSA_Verify (RSA signature verification) This function performs the RSA signature verification.
+Since this function uses only the public information, it does not implement any dedicated countermeasures against the side-channel attacks. - RSA_R2modM_precompute_sec (R^2 value precomputation for the standard RSA)

-The TND_RSA_SigSTD_Secure and TND_RSA_SigCRT_Secure have some countermeasure against the timing attack, SPA, DPA and the fault attack.
+This function calculates the R^2 value for the Montgomery constant R, which will then be used for the subsequent standard RSA operations. - RSA_R2modPandQ_precompute_sec (R^2 value precomputation for the CRT RSA) This function calculates the R^2 value for the Montgomery constant R, which will then be used for the subsequent CRT RSA operations. - 323 The TND_RSA_SigSTD_Secure and TND_RSA_SigCRT_Secure have some countermeasure against the timing attack, SPA, DPA and the fault attack. - 324 The RSA_R2modM_precompute_sec and RSA_R2modPandQ_precompute_sec functions implement some countermeasures against the fault attack.

-The RSA_R2modM_precompute_sec and RSA_R2modPandQ_precompute_sec functions implement some countermeasures against the fault attack.
+TORNADO-T ECC Cryptographic Library as part of Secure RSA/ECC library (optional)

-TORNADO-E ECC Cryptographic Library as part of Secure RSA/ECC library (optional)
+325 This function assists in the acceleration of required for the ECC cryptographic operations including the ECDSA signature generation/verification and the ECDH secret key derivation.
+(FCS_COP.1/ECDSA and

-This function assists in the acceleration of required for the ECC cryptographic operations including the ECDSA signature generation/verification and the ECDH secret key derivation.
-(FCS_COP.1/ECDSA and FCS_COP.1/ECDH)
+FCS_COP.1/ECDH)

-TORNADO-E RSA/ECC library provides a set of functions to implement elliptic curve cryptographic algorithms.
+326 TORNADO-T RSA/ECC library provides a set of functions to implement elliptic curve cryptographic algorithms.
 In particular, it provides some functions to implement the ECDSA signature generation/verification and the ECDH secret key derivation.